- General Requirements

 Your U.S. Agent should be identified at the time of preparing your product report.
 Please see the regulation at 21 CFR 1005.25.
 If your products are also medical devices, additional information may be found on the U.S. Agents web page.

 No, they must comply with applicable radiation standards.
-An approved IDE does not affect products subject to U.S. Federal performance standards.
-Noncompliant radiation emitting electronic medical products (such as medical x-ray, medical laser, and therapy ultrasound) subject to a standard cannot be legally imported and/or distributed and used domestically under an IDE for clinical studies because the performance standards already exist for these products.
+Noncompliant radiation emitting electronic medical products (such as medical x-ray, and medical laser) subject to a standard cannot be legally imported and/or distributed and used domestically under an IDE for clinical studies because the performance standards already exist for these products.

 LEDs and IPLs do not meet the definition of a laser, namely:

 21 CFR 1040.10(b)(19) Laser means any device that can be made to produce or amplify electromagnetic radiation at wavelengths greater than 250 nm but less than or equal to 13,000 nm or, after August 20, 1986, at wavelengths equal to or greater than 180 nm but less than or equal to 1.0*106nm primarily by the process of controlled stimulated emission.

 However, as they are radiation-emitting products, the manufacturers of LED and IPL products are subject to the general requirements in 21 CFR Parts 1000 through 1005, specifically, accidental radiation occurrence notifications and notifications of defect, 21 CFR Parts 1003 & 1004.
 There is no existing FDA performance standard for LED or IPL products.
 They are not subject to Product or Annual reports under 21 CFR Part 1002.

 Q43) Can I contact CDRH to get guidance on the meaning of specific requirements of a performance standard or applicable regulation regarding radiation-emitting electronic products?